 Distance Learning Degree Programs in Fine Art: Overview of Degrees

-Associate and Bachelor's Programs
+Associate and Bachelor's Degree Overviews

 Students are introduced to the fundamentals of fine arts in distance learning associate and bachelor's degree programs, including drawing, design, color and composition.
 While completing the programs, students are encouraged to develop their own unique artistic style and direction.
 Fine arts courses are designed to build technical expertise and professionalism.

 Fine art students enrolled in distance learning programs need an at-home or local studio, where they can work on assignments.
 Most distance learning programs use Web-based education software and conferencing to conduct classes online.
 Through the Internet, e-mail, phone, fax and mail, students complete required coursework and communicate with faculty and classmates.

-Outlines for distance learning courses include the requirements for textbooks, art supplies, hardware and software upfront.
+Outlines for distance learning courses include the requirements for textbooks, art supplies, hardware and software.
 Art supplies can typically be purchased online for convenience or from a local art supply source.
 Students upload photos of their class assignment projects for professor review; they are also frequently required to submit artwork by mail for distance learning classes.

 Related to Distance Learning Degrees in Fine Art